ArnaudBarre/tsl/rules.md

 # Round 1: typed rules

 await-thenable ✅
-consistent-type-exports: ❌ (use verbatimModuleSyntax compilerOption) dot-notation ✅ (without options)
+consistent-type-exports ❌ (use verbatimModuleSyntax compilerOption) dot-notation ✅ (without options)
 naming-convention: TODO
 no-base-to-string: ✅ (without options, only `.toString()`, see `restrict-plus-operands` and `restrict-template-expressions` for other checks)